rohithguj/AGV/README.md

 ***Please Make Sure That You Push Your Changes TO Develop Branch Only***

 The files in the root are direct implimentation of respecti ve feature detectors to obtain / impliment visual odometry the test files include all the various parameters used and the experiments ran to obtain the visual odometry results the index of the test files will be attached in the Test folder in the upcoming commits.

+The files run on a recorded video so please make sure to change the path of the video.